KanaparthySaiSreekar/A-Multi-Modal-Approach-for-Deceptive-Content-Detection/README.md

 ### News Veracity Assessment

-Leveraging Generative AI, Machine Learning, and Deep Learning models, GlobalEduHub determines the authenticity of news articles, educating students on distinguishing between true and false information.
+Leveraging Generative AI, Machine Learning, and Deep Learning models, FactIt determines the authenticity of news articles, educating students on distinguishing between true and false information.

 ### Educational Link References

-For each verified news article, GlobalEduHub provides links to credible sources, empowering students to follow a study path based on reliable information.
+For each verified news article, FactIt provides links to credible sources, empowering students to follow a study path based on reliable information.

 ### Auto-Population for Quality Education